Kauai Lagoons Golf Course Review

 Review by GolfTop18

 More Info on Rating Criteria

 Kauai Lagoons Golf Course Overview: A perfect combination of golf hole variance makes this Kauai golf course one of the best in the entire world.
 Redesigned in 2012 to make way for a couple of resort master plans in the Kauai Lagoons Resort, this Nicklaus golf course design meanders through jungles of mango trees on the front nine and along the cliffs of the Pacific Ocean with the final six hole stretch being one of the most beautiful and challenging anywhere on earth.
 There are only a small number of golf holes where the adrenaline won’t be pumping on at least one shot, and it’s all in the wonderful Kauai climate.
 There is a third nine on property, but this combination of the Mauka and Moana is the one that is meant to be played in the new Kauai Lagoons Golf Course Layout.
+This golf course has been re-branded the Hokuala Ocean Course recently but I will not re-name until I play it.
 See the top golf holes review below: